XinYaanZyoy/mmm/README.md

 3. P5js(src/p5js)
     - just click on the link in the INDEX output if provided or run it on your localserver!

+4. GeoGebra(src/ggb)
+    - open it in webapp of geogebra or download an app on the system and open there, simple!

 ## INDEX

 # 2019